ISSUE NO. 1 • To Have a heart

 “Oh, yeah.
 Really good.
 Everyone who’s kissed him knows that.”

 “Well, look…” She lowered her voice.
 “You can’t tell anyone this.”

 “Whoa…” A secret method?!
 Hidden even from Google?!
 I had to know.
 This would be it, the key to life, love, happiness, success—

 “What is it.”
 I couldn’t help myself.

-“Okay, since I trust you…” She nodded, came closer, close as could be—then she paused.
+“Okay, since I trust you…” She nodded, came closer to me, close as could be—then she paused.
 Pursed her lips.
-Took a big breath in and let it out with a whisper, sending one single word straight into my ear: “Applesauce.”
+Took a big breath in and let it out with a whisper, sending one single word straight into my ear: “APPLESAUCE.”

 She explained it.